 Meet Karl Frisch

-Karl Frisch (he/him) has earned a national reputation as a skilled communicator and effective public policy advocate for consumers and student loan borrowers in our nation’s capital.
-He has challenged Congress, the White House, and powerful special interests over policies that hurt families, such as Education Secretary Betsy DeVos’s proposals that would enrich predatory financial institutions by weakening programs designed to help teachers repay their student loans.
+Karl Frisch (he/him/his) has earned a national reputation as a skilled communicator and effective public policy advocate for consumers and student loan borrowers in our nation’s capital.
+He most recently served as executive director of Allied Progress, a consumer watchdog that holds policymakers and predatory financial interests accountable.

-A former small business owner, Karl helped clients like the National Education Association, Rock the Vote, several technology companies, and others refine their public relations and marketing strategies to more effectively break through the cluttered national media environment.
+A former small business owner, Frisch helped clients like the National Education Association, Rock the Vote, technology companies, and others refine their public relations and marketing strategies to more effectively break through and carry their messages to the public.

-An avid traveler and photographer, Karl lives next door to Mosby Woods Elementary School with his partner Evan, a product of Fairfax County Public Schools and a teacher in the system for nearly 15 years.
+An avid traveler and photographer, Frisch lives near Fairfax Circle with his partner Evan, a product of Fairfax County Public Schools and a teacher in the system for nearly 15 years.